WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Evil Things (2009)

-starring: Laurel Casillo, Morgan Hooper, Torrey Weiss
+Starring: Laurel Casillo, Morgan Hooper, Torrey Weiss

 The cast are pretty likable despite a few bad eggs.
-I somehow find them humanly relatable, something I believe helped the movie be a bit more tolerable for the most parts.
+I somehow find them humanly relatable, something I believe help the movie be a bit more tolerable for the most parts.
 Sure, they seem lacking on the thinking department once in a while, almost to the point that they are pretty much your usual horror-variety slasher victims, but a majority of their choices have a level of realism to it, albeit flawed.

 The last few minutes of the movie is when the whole thing just goes for the chaotic as, one by one, the gang gets attacked by someone or a group of someones who finally got these kids right where they wanted them.
-The lack of explanation to why the villain/s are doing this kinda works for me, as it adds much to the dreadful atmosphere the finale is putting out for us without dropping a single blood on camera nor does it with overly dramatic set-pieces.
-Evil Things is simplicity in its finest and most solid, quite an impressive feat given the obvious limited budget these people had to work with!
+The lack of explanation to why the villain/s are doing this kinda works for me, as it adds much to the dreadful atmosphere the finale is putting out for us without dropping a single blood on camera, nor does it with overly dramatic set-pieces.
+Evil Things (2009) is simplicity at its finest and most solid, quite an impressive feat given the obvious limited budget these people had to work with!

-On a nutshell, Evil Things isn't anything new as a found footage horror flick, but for when it tries to be creepily atmospheric and intense, the build-up to these scenes are quite worth it.
+On a nutshell, Evil Things (2009) isn't anything new as a found footage horror flick, but for when it tries to be creepily atmospheric and intense, the build-up to these scenes are quite worth it.
 A decent addition to fans of found footage, as well as something worth a look for the rest of us horror junkies.

 Bodycount: